 However, some cases of higher-risk MDS show resistance to standard treatment with hypomethylating agents (HMAs) such as Vidaza and Dacogen, including relapse following treatment.
 The most advanced research being conducted for rigosertib as of February 2015 was for the treatment of patients with higher-risk MDS who had progressed on, failed or relapsed after prior therapy with HMAs.
-According to the company, no drugs have been approved for the treatment of post-HMA higher-risk MDS patients.
+According to the company, no drugs have been approved for the treatment of post-HMA higher-risk MDS patients as of February 2016.

-R&D status: phase III clinical trial demonstrates no significant difference
+R&D status: ongoing joint international phase III clinical trial in patients with recurrent high-risk MDS following HMA therapy